brsanthu/force-apijars/README.md

 Overivew
 =============
-Salesforce Force.com team has been kind enough develop WSC [https://github.com/forcedotcom/wsc] which compiles the Salesforce wsdls into easy to use Java wrapper.
-They also been pushing the various wsc compiled Jars for various APIs like Apex, Metadata etc.
+Salesforce Force.com team has been kind enough develop and provide a great tool WSC [https://github.com/forcedotcom/wsc] which compiles the Salesforce wsdls into an easy to use Java wrapper.
+They also been pushing wsc compiled
+Jars for various APIs like Apex, Metadata etc.

-Some times they are slow to push those wsc compiled binaries and that can hamper the development if you are looking to tryout new features.
+Some times they are slow to push those wsc compiled binaries and that can hamper the development if you are looking to tryout new features soon after a release is announced.

 This project aims to publish those wsc compiled jars as soon as they become available.
-Also, users can clone the project to compile them locally and insta-ll the enterprise jars.
+Also, users can clone the project to compile them locally and install the enterprise jars.

 Add one or more of followint dependencies.
 ```xml